ralucsandu/FMI-Unibuc-Materials/README.md

 # FMI-Unibuc-Materials
-Here are some of the projects I made for university.
+Here are some of the projects I worked on for university.